pwa-builder/PWABuilder/docs/home/sw-intro.md

 #### Scope
 You can place a service worker anywhere in your project, but it will only have access to assets that are at or below it's current directory level.
 This is called your service workers ***scope***.

-A service worker that lives at the root of your project will have a scope that encompases the entirety of your application.
+A service worker that lives at the root of your project will have a scope that encompasses the entirety of your application.

 #### Registration